- Directed By: Robert Schwentke

 |Domestic Gross: $66,184,051||Overseas Gross: $113,062,817|

 Divergent (2014) pulled in $288 million worldwide, Insurgent (2015) had a worldwide cume of $297 million and in a case of not stopping while you are ahead, Lionsgate decided to milk this property for all it’s worth and split the final movie into a two-parter.
-Allegiant cost an estimated $110 million and Lionsgate mitigated their risk by selling off overseas distribution.
+The budget for Allegiant was $110 million and Lionsgate mitigated their risk by selling off overseas distribution.
 Overseas sales estimates range from $85 million to near $100 million.

 Lionsgate also pumped in $45 million into domestic P&A. Allegiant was dated for March 18, which was the same weekend frame as the previous two installments.
 The franchise hungry Lionsgate had every movie that was to spawn a series in 2015 flop — Mortdecai, Child 44, The Last Witch Hunter and American Ultra.
 Allegiant also opened just one month after the studio’s humiliating disaster Gods Of Egypt (also expected to be a franchise) crashed and burned at the box office and spread financial pain across offshore distributors who gobbled up these failures.